Skip to content

 [[!mSearchForm]]

-mSearchForm sends all parameters received to the snippet associated with &element, which means that you can write values like this:
+mSearchForm passes all its parameters to the snippet in &element, so you can use:

 modx